AgnosticUI/a11y-tabs/README.md

 ## Credits & Inspiration

+### Kitty Giraudel
-A heartfelt thank you to [@KittyGiraudel](https://github.com/KittyGiraudel) for creating [a11y-dialog](https://github.com/KittyGiraudel/a11y-dialog) which inspired me to create a kindred-spirited and hopefully, eventually, comparable `a11y-tabs`.
+A heartfelt thank you to [@KittyGiraudel](https://github.com/KittyGiraudel) for creating [a11y-dialog](https://github.com/KittyGiraudel/a11y-dialog) which inspired me to create a kindred-spirited and comparable `a11y-tabs`.
+Specifically, I found `a11y-dialog`'s small surface API, clear documentation and sandbox demo made ramping up quite efficient.
+As such, I followed the same patterns with `a11y-tabs`.

+### WAI-ARIA &amp; MDN
 I was also inspired by the [WAI-ARIA practices](https://www.w3.org/TR/wai-aria-practices-1.1/#intro) resources, and [MDN tab role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/Tab_Role) documentation efforts.
 Both resources certainly provided helpful and prescriptive guidance for this project.